aaronparker/aaronparker.github.io/index.md

 ## Awards

-I've been speaking events such as at Citrix Synergy, BriForum & E2EVC conferences in the US and Europe since 2011, writing here since 2006 and contributing to the community in a number of other areas and am very happy and fortunate to have been awarded the following community recognitions:
+I've been speaking events such as at Citrix Synergy, BriForum & E2EVC conferences in the US and Europe since 2011, writing here since 2004 and contributing to the community in a number of other areas.
+I am very fortunate to have been awarded the following community recognitions:

 | Logo | Award | Years |
 |:--|:--|:--|